-I guess that most of the people think that the city walls that make Lucca famous all over the world were of medieval origin.
+I guess that most people think that the city walls that make Lucca famous all over the world were of medieval origin.
 But I recently discovered, during a guided tour exploring the walls of Lucca and its underground, that this belief is partially wrong.

-We have to thanks a friend that suggested us to book this unusual tour created by Turislucca.
+We have to thank a friend who suggested booking this unusual tour created by Turislucca.
 Turislucca is a group of experienced authorized tour guides with a great knowledge of the town.
 They know Lucca so much and they tell you tons of interesting facts about the history of their hometown.
 A must to do in town is a bike ride along the wide and shady path of the fortification that surrounds the old center Instead, the majority of tourists don’t know that the main bastions hide ancient underground and that you can discover them.

-Stories of castles, fortress, and knights always fascinated me.
-So the idea to explore the underground of the walls of Lucca made me very excited.
+Stories of castles, fortresses, and knights always fascinated me.
+So the idea to explore the underground walls of Lucca made me very excited.

 We booked the tour a few days in advance.
 There are only two or three walking tours of the underground every month and they usually have a huge success.
 Anyway, someone bought the ticket on-site the day of the visit.
 So give it a try even if you decide at the last minute.
 Most of the participants were Italians but the tour is available even in English.

 The meeting point of the tour is at the tourist office of Piazzale Verdi.
 Before starting, they make small groups to make the visit more enjoyable.
-They also provide to all the visitors a useful map of the town showing how it changed with the time.
+They also provide all the visitors with a useful map of the town showing how it changed with time.
 And the walls with it.
 After that, the tour into the history of Lucca and its wall begins.